FARM: Enhancing Molecular Representations with Functional Group Awareness: Introduction

 \section{Introduction}

-Artificial intelligence (AI) has emerged as a transformative tool in accelerating scientific discovery, particularly in drug development.
-It is increasingly employed for tasks such as molecular property prediction, drug-target interaction prediction, and quantitative structure-activity relationship (QSAR) modeling~\citep{chen2016drug, wen2017deep, shen2019molecular, walters2020applications, achary2020applications,molecule2022,MolT5,ai4science2023,GLaD2024,lmmolecule24,SynerGPT2024}.
+Artificial intelligence (AI) has emerged as a transformative tool in accelerating scientific discovery, particularly in drug development and material design.
+In these domains, it is increasingly employed for tasks such as molecular property prediction, drug–target interaction prediction, quantitative structure–activity relationship (QSAR) modeling, and the discovery of novel materials with tailored electronic, mechanical, or optical properties.~\citep{chen2016drug, wen2017deep, shen2019molecular, walters2020applications, achary2020applications,molecule2022,MolT5,ai4science2023,GLaD2024,lmmolecule24,SynerGPT2024}.
 However, one of the central challenges in this field is the scarcity of large labeled datasets required for traditional supervised learning methods.
 This has shifted the focus towards self-supervised pre-trained models that can extract meaningful patterns from vast amounts of unlabeled molecular data~\citep{shen2019molecular}.
 As a result, the development of robust foundation models for molecular representations is now more critical than ever.